WRc

 The WRc Group is a company providing research and consultancy in water, waste and the environment in the United Kingdom.
-A government body set up in 1927 was merged in the 1970s with the Water Research Association and the Water Resources Board to form the Water Research Centre, which was controlled by the regional water authorities; the organisation was privatised in 1989 as WRc plc, then acquired by RSK Group in 2020.
+A government body, the Water Pollution Research Board, was set up in 1927 and was merged in 1974 with the Water Research Association and the Water Resources Board to form the Water Research Centre, which was controlled by, and undertook research for, the regional water authorities; the organisation was privatised in 1989 as WRc plc, then acquired by RSK Group in 2020.